Guest Behaviour, Safety and Security Policy

 It goes without saying that, in addition to this Policy, all guests are expected to comply with the applicable laws, regulations and codes of all destinations on the voyage.

-The fare includes full board, accommodation, entertainment on board the vessel, Wi-Fi-access, gratuities, service charges, use of gym and marina and selected beer/wine/soft drinks with lunch and dinner in the main restaurant.
+The fare includes full board, accommodation, entertainment on board the vessel, Wi-Fi-access, service charges and use of gym and marina.
 Certain cabin categories include further items/services – please see our website for further details at www.tradewindvoyages.com.
 All elements are subject to availability at the time of booking.

 From time to time we may host conventions, conferences or seminars which will not affect the overall normal day-to-day operation of the vessel, however there may be occasions when certain facilities are unavailable to you whilst these events take place.
 Where such conventions, conferences or seminars are taking place, please be considerate to our other guests and pay close attention to this Policy.